IFMlab/ChemFlow/docs/manual.rst

 Advanced options
 ----------------
+These options let you better control the execution, including the scoring function and specific parameters for each implemented docking software.
+In addition has options to control the parallel (local) or HPC execution.
+Refer to **HPC Run** topic for guidance on how to use a High Performance Computers.

 .. code-block:: bash

     [ Post Processing ]
     --postprocess          : Process DockFlow output for the specified project/protocol/receptor.
-    --postprocess-all      : Process DockFlow output in a ChemFlow project.
+    --postprocess-all      : Process all DockFlow outputs in a ChemFlow project.
     -n/--n-poses       INT : Number of docked poses to keep.
     --archive              : Compress the docking folder for a project/protocol/receptor.
     --archive-all          : Compress all docking folders in a ChemFLow project.